TriangleWebSolutions/taylored-audio/src/pages/index.md

   blurbs:
     - image: /img/tv.png
       text: >
-        We install custom flatscreen mounts and other TV setups for a great living room experience.
+        We install custom flatscreen mounts and other TV setups for a great living room experience that brings the whole family together.
+We specialize in flat screen TV mounting.
     - image: /img/soundbar.png
       text: >
         We've years of experience setting up sound systems and soundbars for our